 Fields containing personally identifiable information (PII) that have been configured in the CRF builder to be stored in an encrypted format will be downloaded with AES-256 encryption applied.
 This means these fields cannot be viewed or analysed without decryption.
 Decryption can be carried out using common decryption tools such as OpenSSL.
-Contact Sealed Envelope support for further instructions.
+Decryption of downloaded data provides detailed instructions.